prithugoswami/personal-website/content/posts/debugging-dwm.md

 Continuing.
 ```

-We hit the first breakpoint.
-This is when I launch the scratchpad for the first time.
+This breakpoint is hit when I launch the scratchpad for the first time.
 That's when the terminal window is created.
+Let's continue.
 ```

 Breakpoint 1, manage (w=6291463, wa=0x555555564020 <wa>) at dwm.c:1306
 1306            c = ecalloc(1, sizeof(Client));
 (gdb) n
-1309            c->x = c->oldx = wa->x;
 ```
-The second breakpoint is hit when I launch `eog ~/pictures/somepic.jpg &`.
+The second breakpoint is hit when I run `eog ~/pictures/somepic.jpg &`.
+This is when the image viwer window is created.
 The first line (1306) simply allocates space for the new client.
 ```
 (gdb) display c->name
 1: c->name = '\000' <repeats 255 times>